ugorji/go-common/logging/README.md

 replaced.

+## Backtraces

+A Logger can be configured to write a backtrace to standard error stream at the point that a Log is being generated on a given line in a given go file, and at a Level >= the Level for populating the file/line PC info in the Record.

 ## Flushing

-The framework has a timer that will flush each Handle when triggered.
+The framework has a timer that will flush each Handler when triggered.

+Also, each Handle is expected to use a buffer to cache its output.
+When the buffer is full, it is flushed.
+Also, the framework timer will flush so that you always see log persisted within the timer schedule duration.

 ## Framework Initialization